svlentink/myhugoblogs/blog.lent.ink/content/post/rethinking-education.md

 ### Pace of innovation

-My field of study is IT, the lens through which I look.
+Note; my field of study is IT (the lens through which I see).

 Books were always a great source of knowledge.
 However, books need to be updated and the release of a book takes